brajeshwar/brajeshwar.github.io/_posts/2020/2020-08-02-if-you-show-a-gun-fire-it.md

----
-layout: post
-title: If you show a gun, fire it
+# If you show a gun, fire it
----

 I tend to be the super-excited founder who will talk and suggest doing things that would likely be years ahead of the current circumstances.
 My co-founder, and business partner for the last 8+ years, is the one who will help me glide down to earth, all the way to the very [first principle](https://en.wikipedia.org/wiki/First_principle).